The Easy Way for You to Paint Your Pets

 Don't forget to leave little white dots in the eyes!

 Now paint in the background!
 This should be in contrast with the face also.
-Think of sport teams, their colors are often complimentary colors...
+Think of sports teams, their colors are often complementary colors...
 Yellow and Purple, Orange and Blue, Red and Green (ok, that's Christmas) ....
 I painted the face yellow so a purple background would have worked perfectly, BUT I work at LSU and I am having a little bit of purple and gold (yellow) overload, so I moved one color over in the color wheel and chose blue as my background.
 Check out a color wheel for more ideas.

 Tada, pretty easy!!!

 For this painting you need a gray scale, high contrast print on copy paper, acrylic paint (2 shades of brown, black, white, blue, green), watercolor paper, canvas or canvas paper and Gel Medium.
 It is good to have two copies so you can refer back to one as you are painting.
 Folk Art also has a nice set of beginner paints.

 Glue your copy to your canvas paper (or surface you have chosen) using Gel Medium.
 I also paint a coat of gel medium over the top of the paper.
 Let dry.

 Seriously, these are the colors I used....Black, White, Burnt Umber, Raw Siena, and Cobalt Blue

 With your light brown (matched to the color of your pet), do a wash over the surface.
 It may not sit very well on the surface.
 I also used a makeup sponge to make a lighter wash on the body.